Berdugo1994/cohesion-pipeline/README.md

 The POC to this attitude can be found in the [colab-notebook](https://colab.research.google.com/drive/1IFWKF3CFfzZWT9WucdISpDbLDI4mtTjX?usp=sharing), or in the ["Cohesion Pipeline Project- Full report"](https://github.com/Berdugo1994/cohesion-pipeline/blob/main/Cohesion%20Pipeline%20Project%20-%20Full%20Report.pdf)

+The useage example can be also found in the [colab-notebook-usage-example](https://colab.research.google.com/drive/1zAJs5px8HBMo99hPc-MhnlInKi7ze9yI?usp=sharing)

 ## Installation

 ```bash